LCA-EET/Lichdom/README.md

 - The character can't have the Undead flag active.
 Thus, for example, Hexxat isn't eligible because of this.

+- The character's soul must be in their body.

 - Accepting the strong possibility that this process is irreversible.

 # Effects of Lichdom (Default)